 I recognized it immediately, watching her beautiful brown eyes scan the faces of her friend; it was the unmistakable look of fear.
 Vulnerable and insecure, she searched for herself inside her friend's expression.
 Did she like her own birthday present, or was it lame?
 I watched her hold herself back and let her friend decide for her.

 My heart twisted, knowing she was looking for affirmation in the wrong place, and losing herself in the process.
-Something was telling her she didn't belong, and influence hung heavy in the air, pressing on insecurities she didn't even know were there.
+Something told her she didn't belong, and influence hung heavy in the air, pressing on insecurities she didn't even know were there.
 Afraid, she reached for the closest thing that promised security and took hold of it; acceptance from her friend.
 Somewhere inside, she believed it made her valuable.
 Somewhere inside, it made her feel like she belonged.

 She was already valuable because she was my daughter.
 She already belonged because she was part of my family.
 Nothing was going to change that.
 I accepted her like she wanted her friend to accept her.
 I gave her a name before she even knew she belonged.
 Didn't she know she was already loved, just the way she was?

 I drew near as close as she would let me get and loved her in a way she didn't even know existed.
+But as I observed my daughter at a distance, a familiar chord resounded inside me.

 He knew our best already, and it was him.
 We didn't need to look for our worth within ourselves or anyone else; we already had it in him.
 Generously, he gave the security and validation we longed for, and every cry of insecurity he overwhelmed by his presence.
 He wanted us to remember who were already were; valuable, accepted, and beloved daughters of his.
 Would we listen?
 Would we remember?
 Would we believe the truth or the lie?

-I turned from looking for my own worth in the wrong places and ran to his embrace; only there could I even hope to help my daughter remember her own.
+I turned from looking for my worth in the wrong places and ran to his embrace; only there could I even hope to help my daughter remember her own.
 My love as a mother wasn't enough to complete her, but perhaps it would point her to the one who could.
 So I waited there, at a distance, as close as she would let me get, in the fullness of the love that was enough for us both.

 If you enjoyed this post, share it with a friend.